king-dopey/docker-deluge/README.md

 Deluge is a full-featured ​BitTorrent client for Linux, OS X, Unix and Windows.
 It uses ​libtorrent in its backend and features multiple user-interfaces including: GTK+, web and console.
 It has been designed using the client server model with a daemon process that handles all the bittorrent activity.
 The Deluge daemon is able to run on headless machines with the user-interfaces being able to connect remotely from any platform.

+You can also use this image with the vpn images, by sharing the network between the networks.
+You can see an example at [dheaps/openvpn-client](https://hub.docker.com/r/dheaps/openvpn-client)

 **Build notes**

 Latest Deluge release from Alpine Linux, based on [binhex/arch-deluge](https://github.com/binhex/arch-deluge/).